shreverr/pnacademy/README.md

 4. **Start the application:**

     ```bash
-    npm start
+    yarn dev
     ```

-    Visit `http://localhost:3000` in your web browser.
+    Visit `http://localhost:4000` in your web browser.

 ## Usage